-In Board playing / Flop games that require two blinds, the small blind will be immediately left of the "dealer button" and the big blind will be 2 positions left of the "dealer button."
+In Board playing / Flop games that require two blinds, the small blind will be immediately left of the - "dealer button" and the big blind will be 2 positions left of the "dealer button."

-In games that require an "Ante," the Ante will be posted by the low or high card according to suit.
-If a player is not seated, he/she will maintain their obligation for the Ante.
+In games that require an "Ante" the Ante will be posted by the low or high card according to suit - In games that require an "Ante," the Ante will be posted by the low or high card according to suit.
+If a player is not seated, he/she will maintain their obligation for the Ante. - 41.3.

-41.3.
 Tournament Staff has the option to use 'button antes' in their tournament structure to speed up the game and to minimize the amount of small chips at the tables.

-Size of button ante: 9 or 10 max play:
+Size of button ante:

+9 or 10 max play: